aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 3Sep18
+Two small baby steps to getting closer to start my project for LaunchCode.

 ## 29Aug18
 A week of learning, youtubing, eye appointments, job hunting, and sickness.
 Getting back on track with my project.